Not all that long ago, we shared a compilation of our favorite 50 things to do in Paris.

 19. Free Summer Concerts

 If you happen to be visiting New York City during the warm summer months, don’t miss the opportunity to enjoy live music in a number of the city’s parks.
 Whether it’s drum bands, dancing or movie showings, you’re bound to find an entertaining way to enjoy a night under the starts.
 You can find many of the 2016 events here.

 You can come and simply tour the hall, but for the ultimate experience get tickets for a performance.
 You’ll find orchestras, piano, singers, jazz and more on the schedule for the three different performance spaces.

 Improve comedy, anyone?
 Then head to the Upright Citizens Brigade Theatre, where famous Saturday Night Live cast members (including Tina Fey) got their start.
 There are locations both in the East Village and Chelsea.
 Check out the schedule online to see which venue is most to your taste.

 22. Explore The Boroughs

 There’s more to New York City than Manhattan alone.
 NYC is actually made up of the Bronx, Brooklyn, Queens, Staten Island and Manhattan.
-We recommend a day to explore at least Brooklyn and Queens, both of which are fascinating neighborhoods with absolutely delicious cuisine.
+We recommend a day to explore Brooklyn, which is a fascinating neighborhood with absolutely delicious cuisine.
 The Bronx Zoo and nearby New York Botanical Garden are also popular options.
 You could even split up each day in a different neighborhood following this guide – the possibilities are virtually endless!

 23. Have A Picnic